kirkzhangtech/kirkzhangtech.github.io/source/_posts/golang/golang_standard_doc/go_documentation.md

 # 7. os

 **overview**

 Package os provides a platform-independent interface to operating system functionality.
 The design is Unix-like, although the error handling is Go-like; failing calls return values of type error rather than error numbers.
 Often, more information is available within the error.
-For example, if a call that takes a file name fails, such as Open or Stat, the error will include the failing file name when printed and will be of type *PathError, which may be unpacked for more information.
+For example, if a call that takes a file name fails, such as Open or Stat, the error will include the failing file name when printed and will be of type `*PathError`, which may be unpacked for more information.

 The os interface is intended to be uniform across all operating systems.
 Features not generally available appear in the system-specific package syscall.